-The developer control the creation of endpoint instances supplying may by а ServerEndpointConfig.Configurator object that overrides the getEndpointInstance() call.
+The developer may control the creation of endpoint instances by supplying a ServerEndpointConfig.Configurator object that overrides the getEndpointInstance() call.
 The implementation must call this method each time a new client connects to the logical endpoint [WSC-3.1.7-1].
 The platform default implementation of this method is to return a new instance of the endpoint class each time it is called [WSC-3.1.7-2].